hsinjou0714/COMP303_Winter2019/Assignments/M0-Exercise.md

 ## Exercises

-The goal for this module is to set up your development environment that will allow you to complete the exercises and try the demos.

 1. Ensure that you have a working version of [Eclipse for Java](http://www.eclipse.org/) and [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 2. Install the Checkstyle Eclipse Plug-in.
 In Eclipse, select `Help | Eclipse Marketplace...` and enter `Checkstyle` in the `Find:` box.
 From the results, install `Checkstyle Plug-In...`.
 3. Similar as the above, install the EclEmma Eclipse-Plug-In.
 Note that in the more recent versions of Eclipse, it is possible that EclEmma is already installed in the default distribution.